swiftycode256/clitheme/.github/README.md

 ---

-`clitheme` allows you to customize the output of command line applications, giving them the style and personality you want.
+CLItheme allows you to customize the output of command line applications, giving them the style and personality you want.

 Example:
 ```plaintext